NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Resources/glossary.md

 ## O
 * **Ontology:** a list of terms with curated textual definitions with persistent identifiers.
 The terms are arranged hierarchically from general to more specific and have defined relationships to other terms within the ontology and to external resources (e.g., synonyms, cross-references).
-* **Open Science:** make the results of publicly funded research (e.g. publications, research data, processes) publicly and freely available in digital formats under conditions that allow reuse, redistribution and reproduction of the research and its underlying data and methods.
+* **Open science:** make the results of publicly funded research (e.g. publications, research data, processes) publicly and freely available in digital formats under conditions that allow reuse, redistribution and reproduction of the research and its underlying data and methods.
 * **Open source:** software source code that is made publicly and freely available and can be redistributed and modified.

 ## P